LuisAraujo-SV/perseusx-coding-exercise/README.md

 For detailed API documentation, including available endpoints, request/response schemas, and example usage, please refer to the [Swagger Documentation](http://localhost:3000/api-docs).
 The Swagger UI provides an interactive interface to explore and test the API.

+Additionally, you can find a Postman collection for testing the API in the [`src/docs/postman/perseusx-coding-challenge.postman_collection`](src/docs/postman/perseusx-coding-challenge.postman_collection.json) directory.
+Import the collection into Postman to quickly test the available endpoints.

 ## Improvements
 This project is a great starting point, but there are several areas for improvement: